AidanHibbard/olallie/README.md

 ### Listeners

 Listeners provide a helpful bit of reactivity with your store.
+They work similarly to Vue watchers, you can listen for the new value, and previous value.

-You can assign listeners to specific keys of your stores state with automatic type inference.
+The `listen()` method will provide a list of your stores state keys to choose from, and automatically infer the value for you.

 ```ts
 const store = createStore({